Zero to Built: Creating a Forum App

 ✔ Which entry type is this field referring to?

-Press Enter to accept the suggested entry type Post.
+Press Enter to accept the suggested entry type Post

-Press N to decline adding another field to the entry.
+.
+Then press N to decline adding another field to the entry.

-Then use the arrow keys to deselect Update, but leave Delete selected.
+selected.
 It should look as follows:

 Which CRUD functions should be scaffolded (SPACE to select/unselect, ENTER to continue)?